MicrosoftDocs/cpp-docs/docs/vs-2015/mfc/reference/clistctrl-class.md

  `true` if this method is successful; otherwise, `false`.

 ### Remarks
- This method sends the [LVM_GETITEMINDEXRECT](http://msdn.microsoft.com/library/windows/desktop/bb761046) message, which is described in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+ This method sends the [LVM_GETITEMINDEXRECT](http://msdn.microsoft.com/library/windows/desktop/bb761046) message, which is described in the Windows SDK.
 For more information, see [ListView_GetItemIndexRect Macro](http://msdn.microsoft.com/library/windows/desktop/bb774959).

 ### Example
  The following code example defines a variable, `m_listCtrl`, that is used to access the current list-view control.
 This variable is used in the next example.